 Lock groups and layers

 Each layer or group has a locked state (locked or unlocked).
 The middle check box displays the locked state of the layer.
 Once you lock a layer, you can't select or modify the contained objects.
-You can access the locked state and in the Inspector.
+You can access the locked state in the Inspector.

 Each layer or group has a visibility state (visible or invisible).
 The right check box displays the visibility state of the layer or group.
-When disabling the visibility state, the corresponding objects will not be shown in any viewports.
+When disabling the visibility state, the corresponding objects will not be shown in viewports.
 Invisible objects can't be selected.
 You can access the visibility in the Scene Editor and in the Inspector.

 Additional layer options